BluDay/multiwii-proxy-python/README.md

 # WiiProxy

-_Not fully functional at this time.
-The codebase is currently being rewritten._

 A simple and user-friendly Python 3 module for controlling _MultiWii_-based drones.

 Supports only v1 of the [MultiWi Serial Protocol (MSP)](http://www.multiwii.com/wiki/index.php?title=Multiwii_Serial_Protocol).